Skip to main content

 Remember...Stop and Smell the Roses!

-By Stephen C. Schultz The breeze was warm as it swirled past me making the short sleeves of my tee shirt ripple in the wind.
-The sun was just starting to peak over the mountain top.
-Yet, it had been light for a couple of hours already.
-When you are at the base of a 10,000 foot mountain, it takes a while for any direct sun light to appear.
-Since it is Saturday, my ritual is usually edging the lawn and then mowing it.
-As I came around the side of the house to mow, I saw some roses that are in an over grown flower bed that is home to various ground cover plants and untamed varieties of flora that I have no idea what they are.
-Our home was built in the late 1800’s by the local County Sheriff .
-There are flowers and plants that sprout up in the spring time that I have never seen before.
-There are even some plants coming up every year that I thought were weeds…then this year I was too busy to keep up with the weeding and they blossomed into beautiful little blue colored...
+By Stephen C. Schultz The breeze was warm as it swirled past me, making the short sleeves of my T-shirt ripple in the wind.
+The sun was just starting to peek over the mountaintop, yet it had been light for a couple of hours already.
+When you're at the base of a 10,000-foot mountain, it takes a while for any direct sunlight to appear.
+Since it’s Saturday, my ritual usually involves edging the lawn and then mowing it.
+As I came around the side of the house to mow, I noticed some roses in an overgrown flower bed—a bed that’s home to various ground cover plants and untamed varieties of flora I couldn’t begin to identify.
+Stop and smell the roses Our home was built in the late 1800s by the local County Sheriff.
+Each spring, flowers and plants appear that I’ve never seen before.
+There are even some plants that come up every year that I once thought were weeds—until this year, when I was too busy to keep up with the weeding.
+They blossomed into beautiful little blue flowers!
+Who would’v...

 The Young Boy and the Rattlesnake